 "In Buddhist poetry, there is a verse which reads: 'I entrust myself to the earth, the earth entrusts herself to me.'
 To entrust is to place something in another's hands with the confidence that what has been given will be cared for."

 And so in the changeable days following winter -- now warm, now cold, now wet, now dry -- I entrust myself to the flowers of our hill: bluebell, primrose, blue sicklewort, white and pink stitchwort, red campion.
 They all emerge whatever the weather, bursts of color and joy in the rain-soaked hills.
-They do not wait for a "perfect" day to bloom...and neither must I await the "perfect" time to write, or paint, or to pick up the reins of daily life again after illness knocks me flat during the winter.
+They do not wait for a "perfect" day to bloom...and neither must I await the "perfect" time to write, or paint, or to pick up the reins of daily life again after illness and grief knocked me flat earlier this year.
 Recovering one's health is not like stepping through a gateway into bright sun; there is no clear line between "sick" and "well," only the deep, invisible processes of healing, slowly unfolding day by day.
 To wait for strength, ease and "perfect" pain-free hours is to wait for life to begin instead of living.